 Detailed description of all tasks and who will accomplish them.
-Budget should include detailed breakdown of all estimated costs of project activities.
+Budget should include detailed breakdown of all estimated costs of project activities

-5. Priority Points (0 or 5 Points for Priority Category Applicants; up to 5 Additional Points for Qualified Group Applicant Types) - If the project if submitted by the operator of a small or medium-sized family farm, or a beginning, socially disadvantaged, or veteran farmer or rancher, or if the proposal is from a farm co-op, or is a mid-tier value chain project, 5 points will be awarded.
+5. Priority Points (0 or 5 Points for Priority Category Applicants; up to 5 Additional Points for Qualified Group Applicant Types) -

+If the project if submitted by the operator of a small or medium-sized family farm, or a beginning, socially disadvantaged, or veteran farmer or rancher, or if the proposal is from a farm co-op, or is a mid-tier value chain project, 5 points will be awarded.
 For group projects, up to 2 points will be awarded if the group has 50% membership from the statutory priority groups, 1 point if the group includes at least two statutory priority groups among its members, and 2 points if the project will increase the group's membership by at least one statutory priority category.
 Only farm co-ops, producer groups, or majority-controlled producer businesses are eligible for the full 10 points under this heading.

-6. Administrator Points (up to 10 points) - USDA may award up to 10 points to an application to improve the geographic diversity of awardees in a fiscal year.
+6. Administrator Points (up to 10 points) -

+USDA may award up to 10 points to an application to improve the geographic diversity, access to the program for those who have not previously received VAPG awards, or to support the key strategies of the Rural Prosperity Task Force.

-2017 VAPG APPLICATION TIMELINE AND CHECKLIST
+2021 VAPG APPLICATION TIMELINE AND CHECKLIST

 1. Invitation for Applications for VAPG published in the Federal Register.
-(August 2017)
+(Dec 2020, March 2021)

-Read the complete Federal Register notice, but be forewarned it is written in bureaucratic language.
+Read the original complete Federal Register notice, and the updated notice, but be forewarned it is written in bureaucratic language.
 Be sure to consult with your state USDA Rural Development Office (see step 3) and with NGOs or consultants in your area familiar with the program.

-2. Applicants may use USDA's application template ("Forms & Resources" tab under VAPG title).
+2. Applicants may use USDA's application template ("To Apply" tab under VAPG title).